 Audit and Risk Committee:

 Is the Group’s collective data protection champion, responsible for monitoring the Group’s overall compliance with Data Protection Law and relevant policies.
-As such it will approve key data protection policies for the Group and receive regular reports on compliance from the Director of Finance and Resources.
+As such it will approve key data protection policies for the Group and receive regular reports on compliance from the Deputy Chief Executive.

 Executive Management Team:

-Is responsible for the Group’s operational compliance with Data Protection Law and shall approve the main Group data protection policies.
+Is responsible for the Group’s operational compliance with Data Protection Law and shall approve the main data protection policies for the Group.

 Watford Community Housing Staff, Board and Board Committee Members:

-To ensure this policy is upheld and enforced through appropriate staff training and guidance and the Group as a whole.
+Our DPO’s role is to ensure that our customers’ privacy is respected and enforced through appropriate training and guidance to staff and the organisation as a whole.

-The Data Asset Register records how Watford Community Housing collects, stores and processes Personal Data for various purposes.
-Further information is set out in the Data Asset Register policy and procedure but in the main these purposes are as follows:
+The Data Asset Register records how WCH collects, stores and processes Personal Data for various purposes.
+Further information is set out in the Data Asset Register Policy & Procedure but in the main these purposes are as follows:

 Leaseholders and Freeholders